kiwi0fruit/pyappshare/template_app/app/README.md

 # App

 Imports `test` function, has `app` CLI executable that prints PATH to show that the app runs in the activated environment.

-# Build instructions (Windows)
+# Build instructions

 * open terminal with activated environment
-* run `build__to_clip.bat`
+* on Linux / macOS type ". "
+* drag and drop `build.bat`
-* paste clipboard to the terminal
+  (`build` on Linux / macOS) to the terminal window
-* copy python module whenever you want
+* copy python module from `dist/` whenever you want

 Hint: easily create shortcut to activated